LynnColeArt/lynncoleart-website/pages/about.md

 Presently, I'm located in the United States.

-With the current state of the world, I don't expect this to be the case forever.
-At the time of this writing the political system in the US has been destabalized, and it's not a safe place for women, ethnic, or social minorities to live or work.
-I'm trying to figure out a way to leave.
+## Two Truths and A Lie

+Everything you've heard is true!

+* Indeed.
+I was in fact raised by a group of anarchist clowns in Colorado, after escaping the roving phone book salesmen that kidnapped me as a child, and forced me to work at McDonalds.

+* Yes.
+I have been in and out of different art scenes in different places, with different names, for different reasons at different times.

+* Yes.
+I have been a professional engineer for 30 years.

 ## What do I do?

 I am an engineer and an artist.
+Professionally, I build agent systems, that I hope will replace all jobs, and force us to reconsider the discussion on labor.
+I'm doing this with novel processes, memory systems, and elbow grease.

-The line between the two is vague, but it is there.
+The line between art and engineering is vague, but it is there.
 Art is something you create to present a feeling, thought or opinion.
 Engineering is the same process, but applied to functional systems.
 It's the difference between painting an manifestos.

 My medium is code, and AI.
 I function experimentally.
 Starting from first principles, with just enough knowledge on any topic to be dangerous.
 Then I pull at the seams of reality until the threads come loose, and I get to challenge my assumptions.
 The result is code, or art that tests novel ideas, rethinks the foundations everyone assumes are a given, and it's a way to showcase both my stance on key technical or artistic issues, as well as my vision for what things could or should be.